seleznevae/smart_enum/README.md

 ## Design goals

 C++ doesn't have reflection.
-It is a common technique to use macros to add compile time inforamtion about enumeration like the following:
+It is a common technique to use macros to add compile time information about enumeration like the following:

 ```c++
 enum class Animal {